-“Jane’s looking for you in St. Olms.
-Her boyfriend’s helping her.”
+“Jane was looking for you in St. Olms.
+Her boyfriend was, too.”

 “Great.
-Jane’s missing her big show because she’s looking for me.
+Jane’s missing her big show because of me.
 If she didn’t hate me after lunch today, she definitely will now.”

 Trent shook his head.
 “Nah.
-Her show’s still a few hours off.
+Her show’s still a few hours away.
 Anyway, I told her to take care of the show and that I’d find you.
-They’d been looking up and down the waistworks but I figured you’d go someplace cooler than that.”
+They’d been looking up and down the waistworks, but I figured you’d go someplace cooler than that.”

 “I’m not sure how a bar for bored commercial travelers counts as cool, but okay.”